kevinrobinson/adversarial-grandparent/README.md

 try being more subtle and swapping or mutating pixels instead of drawing random colors.

 ## knobs to fiddle with
-explorations
+- number of explorations
-how many draws per mutation, their size whether color is drawn from image or random
+- how many draws per mutation, their size, opacity
+- whether color is drawn from image or random

 ## screenshots.  i can haz...
 ### television